tetra-code/cse_y2_notes/Q1/CG/week3.md

 The diffuse term indicates the shape of the object and does NOT depend on observer position (looks same from all position)

 ![Image](../../images/kd_increase.PNG)

+Below we calculate both the diffuse and ambient value.
+If we add them all up, we get the resulting color

 ![Image](../../images/diffuse_example.PNG)